By James Eliot, Markets & Finance Editor

 Goldman Sachs

 Goldman Sachs has reported a 30% increase in predictive accuracy for trades since incorporating trading bridge data.
 This improvement allows the bank to make more informed decisions, enhancing client offerings and increasing profitability in a sector where precise timing is paramount.
+This case highlights why firms need to stay updated with trends—much like those discussed in due diligence in trading.

 JP Morgan

 JP Morgan, responding to the changing landscape, has launched an entire division dedicated to leveraging trading bridge data.
 Jane Doe, the Chief Data Officer at JP Morgan, stated, “Data is no longer just support; it’s becoming the backbone of our trading strategies.”
 This commitment underscores the growing strategic importance of data integration within major financial institutions.
+Similar insights can be drawn from the analysis in Berkshire Hathaway’s cash evolution.

 Citadel Securities